Is this what they mean when they say half bath?

-This cute photo taken and shared by long time client, friend, and amazing Travel Agent, Derrick Bloch.
+This cute photo was taken and shared by a long time client, friend, and amazing travel agent, Derrick Bloch.
 It gave me the thought to share some of those, sometimes odd, abbreviations that confuse folks when they see listings for the first time.

 Virtually all listings have some form of abbreviation and if you are not familiar with them they can be misleading and/or make little sense.
 So, here is a starter list to help you decipher the real estate code.

 A half bath, unlike the picture above, typically means a toilet and a sink.
 Also known as a powder room or a 2 piece washroom.
 When referring to the piece it simply means where water comes out.
 Therefore, a 4 piece unusually means a tub with a showerhead, a toilet, and a sink.
 If it were a 3 piece, that could mean shower, toilet, and sink OR just the bath, no shower head, with toilet, and a sink.
 And so on.

 Electric Garage Door Opener

 Heating Ventilation & Air Conditioning